joaomcruz/selenium-python-POM-example/README.md

+# POM Sample

-# A sample test that I've designed with Python
+A sample test that I've designed with Python
-# Using selenium framework and the Page Object Model pattern.
+Using selenium framework and the Page Object Model pattern.